Self-hosted S3 Compatible Gateway

 Depending on the load and throughput, more resources may be required.

-To save on costs and improve performance, please see this important note on multipart upload part sizes.
+To save on costs and improve performance, please see Multipart Part Size.

 - Get and install Gateway ST